Home > Articles > Conditions-disorders > Personality >

 As with all personality disorders, schizoid personality disorder is difficult to treat and no method of treatment will work quickly.
 Since personality disorders affect the core of an individual's personality, treatment will take time and combine a variety of approaches to effect change.
 The treatment of choice is individual psychotherapy.
 However, individuals with this disorder are not likely to seek treatment unless they are pressured by external circumstance like family or court.
 Treatment will usually begin with short-term goals to help the individual solve the immediate crisis or problem, which motivated them to enter treatment.
 Individuals with Schizoid symptoms will then likely terminate therapy.
 Goals of treatment most often are solution-focused using cognitive behavioral therapy approaches.

-Individuals with Schizoid Disorder maintain a distance from people in their lives, even those who are close to them like family.
-Clinicians work to help ensure the client's trust and feelings of safety in the therapeutic relationship.
-Acknowledging the client's boundaries are important and the therapist should not look to confront the client on these types of issues.
+Individuals with Schizoid Disorder maintain a distance from people in their lives, even those who are close to them, including family.
+Clinicians work to help ensure the client’s trust and feelings of safety in the therapeutic relationship.
+Acknowledging the client’s boundaries is of the utmost importantance and the therapist should not look to confront the client on these types of issues.
 The development of rapport and a therapeutic alliance will likely be a slow, gradual process.
 And this relationship may not ever fully develop as in seeing people with other disorders and conditions.

 Cognitive behavioral exercises may be appropriate for some of the irrational thoughts that are negatively influencing the individual's life.
 The therapeutic framework should be clearly defined at the commencement of treatment to build trust.
 Stability and support are the keys to successful treatment.
 If treatment proceeds too quickly the individual may feel "smothered" and then engage in "acting out" behavior.